 Tips for improving your child’s learning through diet

 In his early years your child will go through periods of fast learning and development.
-It is very important that you support him in his learning journey by providing the right nutrition that supports optimal brain function.
+It is very important that you support him/her in their learning journey by providing the right nutrition that supports optimal brain function.
 Good nutrition is one of the best ways you can improve your child’s attention span so that he can learn throughout the day.
 By giving your child’s brain the nutrients it needs for optimal brain functioning, you can be assured that your child’s ability to focus and concentrate will be at the optimal level for learning.

 By applying these three simple tips you can help improve your child’s attention span and thereby improve his academic performance.

 Skipping breakfast first thing in the morning sets your child up for poor brain function, bad mood and increased risk of hyperactivity throughout the day.
 Breakfast should include all 3 the main food groups namely protein, carbohydrate and fat.
 A high carbohydrate breakfast (e.g sugary refined cereal only) increases blood sugar levels fast for a short period, whereafter it falls very low again.
 These high and lows of blood sugar can make her feel groggy later in the day.
 She will also have less energy for concentrating as large amounts of sugar in the blood actually blocks the cells of the brain that are responsible for wakefulness and memory.
 On the other hand , providing a high quality protein breakfast (which includes a toddler cereal or other wholegrain porridges like oats and/or toddler milks (which are fortified with essential fatty acids and vitamins and minerals), a serving of yoghurt or an egg) is one the easiest ways you can ensure good concentration throughout the day as it actually primes the chemicals that is responsible for optimal brain functioning.

 TIP 2: Provide a good quantity and quality of protein in your child’s diet